This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 10×42 binoculars, along with the 8×42, are clearly the most popular sizes, they are great all-around binoculars.
 Roof prism design in particular has marginalized Porros a bit in recent years.

-The field of view of the CStdar 10×42 is 305 feet at 1000 yards, that’s ok.
+The field of view of the CStdar 10×42 is 305 feet at 1000 yards.
 A higher magnification is at the expense of the field of view, it becomes narrower.
 Admittedly, there are models that have a much wider field of view with the same magnification, but they also cost a lot more.

 In addition to the twilight factor, which is calculated from the magnification and lens diameter, the coating of the lenses and prisms has a decisive influence on performance in low light.
 According to the description, the CStdar has lenses that are fully multi-coated.
 Fully multi-coated usually consists of several layers of vapor-deposited metal oxides, which increase the light transmission.